Our excellent pastoral care is a key part of what makes PHC such a special place for students.

 With an emphasis on nurturing and encouragement, the House System is the epicentre of our community spirit.
+Every student is allocated to one of our three Houses:

 Service and Volunteering